Sydney-Informatics-Hub/aerial-segmentation/README.md

 ## Deploy benchmark script to Jetson Nano

-There is a Docker image available with a GPU enabled version of PyTorch, and Detectron2 compiled using Python 3.8 on a Jetson Nano which can be used to deploy scripts on these devices.
+There is a Docker image available with a GPU enabled version of PyTorch and Detectron2 compiled on a Jetson Nano using Python 3.8.
+This can be used to deploy scripts from this repository on these devices.
 The image can be retrieved to the local Docker repository on a Jetson Nano using:

 ```
 sudo docker pull sydneyinformaticshub/aerialseg:det2-py38-jetson
 ```

-In order to run the docker image first make sure the Jetson Nano has the lastest Nano compatible version of Jetpack installed.
-You will need at least 4.6 to run the image.
+In order to run the Docker image first make sure the Jetson Nano has the lastest compatible version of Jetpack installed.
+You will need at least 4.6 to run the image, 5.xand greater are not compatible.
 Check [here](https://developer.nvidia.com/embedded/jetpack-archive) for a list of available Jetpack versions compatible with the Nano.

-Once jetpack is updated you can log into the docker image and mount the `aerial-segmentation` repository from the current directory inside it using:
+Once Jetpack is updated you can log into the Docker image and mount the `aerial-segmentation` repository from the current directory inside it using:

 ```